facebook/react-native/ISSUE_TEMPLATE.md

 Have a question or not sure you've found a bug?
 -----------------------------------------------------------------
-Please ask your question [StackOverflow](http://stackoverflow.com/questions/tagged/react-native) with the tag `react-native`.
+Please ask your question on [StackOverflow](http://stackoverflow.com/questions/tagged/react-native) with the tag `react-native`.
 StackOverflow is amazing for Q&A. Because of the reputation system it is likely the community will see and answer your question there.

 Make sure you **include a short code snippet to demonstrate the problem**.